 Examinations in Courses

 Instructors schedule all but the final examination in their courses.
-No hour examinations may be given the last five class days of the semester except for laboratory portions of final exams.
-Only assignments that substitute for a final exam should be given a due date during finals week.
-In addition, assignments for papers and projects due in the last five days of class should be provided well in advance.
+No hour examinations may be given the last five class days of the Fall or Spring term except for laboratory portions of final exams.
+(Note: If Thursday is the last day of classes, this period includes the previous Friday.)
+Only assignments that substitute for a final exam should be given a due date during finals week and no assignments may be given a due date that is after the end of finals week.
+In addition, during the Fall and Spring terms, instructions for paper and project assignments due in the last five days of class should be provided at least 14 calendar days prior to the due date.